Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 3. R^2
 4. Adjusted R^2

-First, the formulas.
+First, the formulas:

 ![image](/assets/images/linear_regression_metric_equations.png?raw=true){: .center-image }

-Keep in mind that *y* is the observed value whereas *y-hat* is the predicted value.
+Keep in mind that *y_i* is the observed value whereas *y-hat_i* is the predicted value.
 Here, *m* represents the total number of observations.
 For example, if there are 25 baby weigths, then m equals 25.

-Lastly, *df_t* is the degrees of freedom of the estimate of the population variance of the dependent variable and df_e is the degrees of freedom of the estimate of the underlying population error variance.
+Lastly, *df_t* is the degrees of freedom of the estimate of the population variance of the dependent variable and *df_e* is the degrees of freedom of the estimate of the underlying population error variance.

 ---